 Paint is applied in two sessions to achieve an ultra-durable premium quality finish.
 The paint will protect the fibers from invasive moisture and harsh sunlight.
 The long term effects of either of these elements can cause wood to eventually deteriorate.
 DIY homeowners can either administer paint with a spray gun or with a brush.
 Louvered shutters are the most difficult to brush paint because of hard to reach spaces between slats.
 Pools of paint may gather at the louver ridges, but many passes with an unsaturated paint brush can alleviate this obstacle.

 An array of nine popular widely used colors can be selected for factory paint application.
 Or, for a one-time matching fee of $200 a custom color can be specified.
 Exterior shutter paints typically match the second or third palette in a house’s color scheme or the front door.

 Ideally, house shutters will appear to be able to close over the window opening.
 The Mahogany, Redwood or Cedar shutters should each measure half of the window width if they will flank the area on either side.
 Wide windows that can not adhere to this guideline should utilize panels that simulate the appearance.
 Full measurements require time and attention to detail.
 Use our basic shutter measuring instructions to begin.

 Outdoor shutters can be installed as stationary elements that enhance the look of a building only.
 This is the least costly option, requiring simple hardware like exterior grade screws or anchors to affix the shutters to the face of a building.

-Alternatively, exterior wood shutters can be installed to be functional elements that can be moved into an open or closed position.
+Alternatively, the best exterior wood shutters can be installed to be functional elements that can be moved into an open or closed position.
 In this case, a variety of shutter hardware options are available for consideration.

 American homeowners and builders continue to loyally select exterior wood shutters after centuries of use.
 This is a testament to the enduring appeal and durability of the product.